IDSIA/sacred/docs/config_injection.rst

 Configuration Injection
 ***********************
 Once you've set up your configuration, the next step is to use those values in the code of the experiment.
-To make this as easy as possible ``sacred`` automatically fills in the missing parameters of a *captured function* with configuration values.
+To make this as easy as possible Sacred automatically fills in the missing parameters of a *captured function* with configuration values.
 So for example this would work: